bekahwebb/bekahwebb.github.io/_posts/2023-09-01-A-look-at-the-Cost-of-Camping-at-all-63-National-Parks.md

 ```

 Examining the Statistics in my Camp Data:
-We can look at the averages, the count, quantile percentages, min and max of our variables in our data set by using a describe function.
+I looked at the averages, the count, quantile percentages, min and max of the variables in the camp data set by using a describe function.

 ```python
 data.describe()